 Hélène Lesterlin creates time-based art works that fuse theater, dance, puppetry, sound and visual art.
 Fascinated by stories, fables, memories, and songs, she mines history, archives, poetry, art and music to create her performances.
-Founded in 2012, Studio Reynard is home base for her work.
+From 2012-2016, Studio Reynard was home base for her work.

-Her most recent theater work, Fox vs. Kingdom, is a satiric puppet show based on the medieval epic Reynard the Fox.
-It was developed as part of the St. Ann’s Warehouse Puppet Lab 2014, NYC (a nine-month workshop culminating in performances), shown in progress at Café Isegrim dinner salons, and supported residencies at Mount Tremper Arts and Drop Forge & Tool, as well as several grants.
-It premiered in October 2016.
+Her last and most ambitious theater work, Fox vs. Kingdom, was a satiric puppet epic based on the medieval tale of Reynard the Fox.
+It was developed as part of the St. Ann’s Warehouse Puppet Lab 2014, NYC (a nine-month workshop culminating in performances), shown in-progress at Café Isegrim dinner salons, and supported by residencies at Mount Tremper Arts and Drop Forge & Tool.
+It premiered in Woodstock, NY in October 2016.

 She has received generous support for her work, and has performed in the US, France, Taiwan.
-Support for recent work includes grants from the Decentralization Program of NYSCA/Arts Mid Hudson and from The Jim Henson Foundation.
 In 1999-2000, she spent a year in Taipei, Taiwan on a Luce Fellowship.
 She holds a BA in Visual Art (sculpture/performance) from Yale College and a MFA in Dance from Bennington College.
 She grew up in Paris, London and New York City.
 Dual citizen of the US and France, she now lives in upstate NY and is a mother of two.